Use them wisely and save!

 - Plug the console into a configurable outlet that will automatically cut power to it at specific times.

-- Or, use a power bar equipped with a timer.
+- Another option: use a power bar equipped with a timer.

 - Consider turning off your console’s connectivity options if you don’t use them often.